 When we see injustice we won’t be silenced.
 No matter the issue.
 No matter the consequence.
 We will speak out.
 Together we can help change street children’s lives for good.

 Current campaigns we are supporting:

 International Day of the Street Child

 Every year on 12th April, we celebrate the International day of the Street Child with our friends from the Consortium for Street Children (CSC) and other street children organisations.
 The day provides a platform for the millions of street children around the world – and their champions – to speak out so that their rights cannot be ignored.

 Each year there is a different theme.
-This year the day marks the launch CSC’s global campaign to implement the UN General Comment No21 on Children in Street situations (see below for more information).
+In 2018 the theme of the day marked the launch of CSC’s global campaign to implement the UN General Comment No21 on Children in Street situations (see below for more information).
 The International Day for Street Children 2017 celebrated a huge moment – the UN’s recognition of street children’s rights.
-In 2018, we say, “TURN THOSE WORDS INTO REALITY.”
+In 2018, we said, “TURN THOSE WORDS INTO REALITY.”
 Now is the time to demand our governments turn the words of the General Comment into a reality for street-children.

 There are lots of ways for individuals, churches, schools and community groups to get involved with the day:

 - write a letter to your government and decision makers demanding equality for street children (templates are available on the CSC website).

 - Promote the day and share our message via social media.